jaysoo/jaysoo.ca/_posts/2016-12-12-additional-guidelines-for-project-structure.markdown

 of importing action creators and selectors, and connecting them each time a `<Todo>` is used!

 Now, there is one downside of exporting connected components.
-It makes **unit testing more complicated**, because each time you test the component, you have instantiate the Redux store with the correct reducers, etc.
+It makes **unit testing more complicated**, because each time you test the component, you have to instantiate the Redux store with the correct reducers, etc.

 One way to deal with this *is* to always test these components with stores.
 This has the benefit of being closer to integration tests, however, it makes testing pure renders a lot more cumbersome.
 That is, if you just want to test that the component renders correctly,